โ† back to index

 Identity and the category laws

 Every category needs an identity morphism.
 In the Kleisli category for Writer, identity returns the value unchanged and contributes an empty log.
-With identity and fish, we can verify the three category laws: left identity, right identity, and associativity.
+Identity and fish together let us check the three category laws: left identity, right identity, and associativity.

 Scheme